rameshy9891/OnlineFoodDeliveryApp/README.md

 ## Contributors

-This project is being developed and maintained by
+This project is being developed and maintained by Ramesh Yadav(TL), Salman Khan, Rohit, Nitish Mandal